 1. Install the Keil MDK533 which has been downloaded by using the above link.

-2. After installed the Keil IDE, please open the Keil IDE.
+2. After installing the Keil IDE, please open the Keil IDE.

 3. Now we will install the required software packs.
 Open the Installer.
 Refer to the below image.